Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openvpn/viscosity.rst

    specified, and for instance we will use ``OpenSC``.

     On macOS, the most common location for modules to be found is in the /usr/lib directory.
 Please refer to the documentation included with your driver software for the location to use.
-OpenSC’s module can be found at ``/Library/OpenSC/lib/opensc-pkcs11.so``
+OpenSC's module can be found at ``/Library/OpenSC/lib/opensc-pkcs11.so``

     On Windows, the most common location for libraries is either in ``C:\Program Files`` or ``C:\Windows\System32``.
 OpenSC libraries are generally located at ``C:\Program Files\OpenSC Project\OpenSC\pkcs11``.
 There may be more than one library available here, you can try each one or simply add both.